Hi, I’m Karina…

 By choosing to honour my sensitive, empathic nature I now make decisions from a place of strength and confidence rather than uncertainty and mistrust and I take really good care of myself.

 Having people walk beside me on this journey has been and will continue to be a crucial element of my return home.
 Sometimes I’ve had to search for them and other times they have just seemingly popped into my life when I’ve needed them.
 I think the most important element they’ve all had in common is the deep rapport we share.
 I know they truly get where I’m at because they’ve usually been there and moved through it.
 They always treat me with up most respect and are equally happy to pull me up when I indulge in excuses and my old story.
 As top class practitioners they provide a warm judgement free environment inviting me to explore my truth with confidence.

-It is with such privilege and honour that I welcome you into my nest.
-To hold you as you explore this uncertain phase of your life, to provide the space for you to heal from past hurts, enriched with nurturing softness as you begin to create your own unique, happy Family Nest of your own.
+It is with such privilege and honour that I welcome you here.
+To hold you as you explore this uncertain phase of your life, to provide the space for you to heal from past hurts, upgrade your programming and enjoy the sweetness of deeply connected relationships.